Glue42/core/docs/core/03_capabilities/99_fdc3-compliancy/fdc3-compliancy.md

 This guide explains how to run an FDC3 compliant app inside of **Glue42 Core**.
 For a detailed information on the FDC3 API itself, see the [FDC3 documentation](https://fdc3.finos.org/docs/next/api/overview).

+### Configuration

+To get your app to run inside of **Glue42 Core** you will first need to setup and configure the **Glue42 Core environment**.

+To do this you can either use our CLI assistant `@glue42/cli-core` package (recommended) or, alternatively, you can configure the environment manually.

+You can find step by step guides for both inside of the [**Glue42 Environment: Setup**](../../core-concepts/environment/setup/index.html) section.

 ### Initialization

 Reference `@glue42/fdc3`.
 This is our FDC3 implementation.
-It will internally initialize `@glue42/web` or `@glue42/desktop` depending on your environment.
+It will internally initialize `@glue42/web`.

 There is no need to call a factory function.
 The FDC3 API entry point `fdc3` is available globally as a property of the `window` object.